JackMechem/midi-to-key/README.md

 ##### Linux <a name="support-linux"></a>

-- Full support for Wayland.
-- Limited support for X11 (can not simulate key presses) - **support coming soon**
+- Full support for Wayland and X11

 ## Dependencies <a name="dependencies"></a>